Skip to main content

 About

-Astroloot is a multiplayer role playing game.
+Astroloot is a single player and multiplayer hack and slash game with a science fiction theme.
 It was developed by Andreas Hager Gaming and was released on March 14, 2025.
 It received very positive reviews from players.

 Skip User Reviews